Willamette University College of Law: Certificate programs

-The law school offers five certificate programs for students in both the JD program and the joint degree program: Dispute Resolution, Law and Business, International and Comparative Law, Sustainability Law, and Law and Government.
+The law school offers six certificate programs for students in both the JD program and the joint degree program: Advocacy and Dispute Resolution, Business Law, Environmental Law Justice and Sustainability, Health Law, International Law, and Law and Government.
 The business law, law and government, and international and comparative law certificate programs were introduced to the curriculum in 2002.
 These programs allow students to specialize in those areas of study and earn a certificate demonstrating that specialization.

 Law journals

-Law Reviews published by the College of Law include:
+Law Reviews published by the School of Law include: